3 Aurora officers allegedly snap photos depicting choke holds near site of fatal struggle with Elijah McClain

 APD is also currently facing heavy criticism for its response during the protests on Saturday over the death of McClain.

-Aurora City Council Curtis Gardner released the following statement about the photos:
+Aurora City Council Curtis Gardner released the following statement about the reports of the descriptions of the photos:

 “I was disappointed to learn of what might be in the pictures.
 Once the IA investigation is complete, I look forward to having the ability to review the file and see for myself.
 Based on the reports I've heard, it's was a very callous act and any punishment should be commensurate with what took place.
 We have a highly capable police department and it's unfortunate they get lumped in with the actions of a few bad cops.”

-City Councilor Allison Coombs told 9NEWS that councilors did get a “very vague” message from the city manager before anything was made public saying there may be a story about an internal affairs investigation, but that the message did not include any details about what the investigation was about.
+City Councilor Alison Coombs told 9NEWS that councilors did get a “very vague” message from the city manager before anything was made public saying there may be a story about a police personnel matter because of a media leak.

+It wasn't until news reports and an e-mail from Interim Police Chief Vanessa Wilson late on Monday night that Coombs found out what that leak was about.

+“I’m deeply concerned about what it does say about the culture that people thought they could do this cruel and sociopathic thing, and have no consequences and have nobody think there’s something wrong with it," Coombs said.

 RELATED: Coffman calls special Aurora City Council meeting to address PD response to McClain protest

-Note: Editor's note: Aurora Police on Tuesday afternoon corrected the timing the photos under scrutiny were taken.
-This story has since been updated.